Home » Measuring instruments » Gauges: 9 Different Types of Gauge with [Working and Images]

 1. Rib Type Snap Gauges

-It is a double-ended type snap gauges which are used or checking sizes in the range of 3 mm to 100 mm and single-ended progressive type snap gauges are suitable for the size to range of 100 to 250 mm.
+It is a double-ended type snap gauge that is used for checking sizes in the range of 3 mm to 100 mm and single-ended progressive type snap gauges are suitable for the size range of 100 to 250 mm.

 Gauge types - Rib type snap gauge

-The gauging surface is hardened up to 720 H.V and suitably stabilised, ground and lapped.
+The gauging surface is hardened up to 720 H.V. and suitably stabilized, ground, and lapped.
 The other surfaces are finished smooth.

 2. Plate Snap Gauges

-It is a double-ended type snap gauges are used for sizes in the range of 2 to 100 mm and single-ended progressive type in the size range of 100 to 250 mm.
+It is a double-ended type snap gauge used for sizes in the range of 2 to 100 mm and a single-ended progressive type in the size range of 100 to 250 mm.

 Plate snap gauge

 These plate snap gauges are usually made of wear-resistant steel of suitable quality.
-The gauging surfaces are suitably hardened, stabilized, ground and lapped.
-Other surfaces are smooth finished.
-The gauges are plainly flat and all sharp corners and edges are removed.
+The gauging surfaces are suitably hardened, stabilized, ground, and lapped.
+Other surfaces are smooth-finished.
+The gauges are flat and all sharp corners and edges are removed.

 types of gauges - Ring gauge